Revisiting John Lennon’s Last Concert Appearance

 Most of that was obscured, however, in a haze of booze-soaked debauchery.
 "Suddenly, I was out on me own," Lennon told Hamill.
 "Next thing, I'd be waking up, drunk, in strange places or reading about meself in the paper, doin' extraordinary things – half of which I'd done and half of which I hadn't done, but you know the game, anyway."

 Listen to John Lennon and Elton John Perform 'Lucy in the Sky'

-After the release of Lennon's oldies package Rock 'n' Roll also in February 1975, he filmed a three-song television appearance in honor of latter-day Beatles music publisher Sir Lew Grade, which aired that summer.
-In the fall, Ono gave birth to their son Sean -- on the elder Lennon's birthday, no less.
-A five-year retirement followed, as Lennon focused on being a father, and then a short-lived comeback before he was tragically gunned down by a lunatic fan on the streets of his adopted hometown.
+After the release of Lennon's oldies package Rock 'n' Roll in February 1975, he filmed a three-song television appearance in honor of latter-day Beatles music publisher Sir Lew Grade, which aired that summer.
+In the fall, Ono gave birth to their son Sean – on the elder Lennon's birthday, no less.
+A five-year retirement followed, as Lennon focused on being a father, then there was a short-lived comeback before he was tragically gunned down by a lunatic fan on the streets of his adopted hometown.